chrockey/benchmark_sparse/README.md

 ## Benchmark of sparse convolution libraries
 Benchmarking various sparse convolution libraries: MinkowskiEngine, SpConv, TorchSparse, and Open3D.

-## Conclusion
-For now, the benchmark results show that SpConv is the fastest sparse conovlution library among MinkowskiEngine, SpConv, and TorchSparse.
-Although a more complicated and pratical benchmarking is required, the results seem to be obvious.
-However, it is worth noting that MinkowskiEngine supports a lot of useful fuctionalities (e.g., TensorField).

 ### Environments
 - A6000 GPU
 - Ubuntu 22.04